-Development that would have a significantly adverse effect on priority habitats or species set out within the Ayrshire Local Biodiversity Action Plan will not be permitted unless it can be demonstrated that the impacts are clearly outweighed by social, environmental or economic benefits of local importance.
+Development adversely affecting priority habitats or species set out within the Ayrshire Local Biodiversity Action Plan will not be permitted unless it can be demonstrated the impacts are clearly outweighed by social or economic benefits of local importance.

 Where there is likely to be an adverse impact on biodiversity, an ecological appraisal will be required.
-This appraisal must identify potential impacts to all biodiversity assets (international, national and locally important) within or adjacent to the proposed site, providing detail on how detrimental impacts will be avoided, minimised, or if this is not possible, methods of mitigation which will provide opportunities for biodiversity enhancement, where applicable, in line with the mitigation hierarchy (see glossary).
+This appraisal must identify potential impacts to all biodiversity assets (international, national and locally important) within or adjacent to the proposed site, providing detail on how detrimental impacts will be avoided, minimised, or if this is not possible, methods of mitigation which will provide opportunities for biodiversity enhancement, where applicable.